RetroTournaments/argos/nesceptor/README.md

 ### Why USB

 USB is simple and well supported.
-Ethernet is not necessary because the nesbox mini pc will handle that.
+Ethernet is not necessary in this application because the nesbox mini pc will handle that.